Skip to content

 Socks : Have a variety of thicknesses

 Warmer temperatures and longer days mean wider and bigger feet.
 If you feel constricted in your boots as soon as the temperature rises, give a thinner ski sock a try.
 On Spring multi-day trips, carry a pair of thin socks even if you are used to thicker weight socks.
-This way you will be able to make up for a thighter than normal fit.
+This way you will be able to make up for a tighter than normal fit.
 Thin ski socks will also keep your feet cooler.

 What to carry for your feet on a multi-day trip?